Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 ### AKS

-All of microservices of Industrial IoT solution are deployed to an AKS Kubernetes cluster.
+All cloud microservices of Industrial IoT solution are deployed to an AKS Kubernetes cluster.

 #### Resource Definitions